digantvsingh/openaiapi/src/gen/java/docs/AssistantsApi.md

 <a name="getRunStep"></a>
 # **getRunStep**
-> RunStepObject getRunStep(threadId, runId, stepId)
+> RunStepObject getRunStep(threadId, runId, stepId, include)

 Retrieves a run step.